 10. How do professional participants in the Training interact with each other?

-- Participation happens on the Live Question and Answer/Coaching Webinars, and on the Professionals Private Membership Site for confidential case studies/consultations and sharing experiences, as well as individual contact when requested.
+- Participation happens on the Live Question and Answer/Coaching Webinars, and on the Professionals Private Membership Site for confidential case studies/consultations and sharing experiences, as well as an individual contact when requested.

 - Yes, by giving them a process to access feelings through their actual behaviors, to uncover the emotions, both triggering and emotions being sought through the behavior, as well as their deep, soulful needs, which reside in the body.
 Once accessed, it takes time for trust to develop, and for clients to realize that they can survive their fears, as well as other feelings and desires.